URL Encoder & Decoder - Free Percent Encoding Tool

 encodeURIComponent vs encodeURI - When to Use Which

-encodeURI should be used when encoding a complete URL.
-It preserves structural characters like ://, /, ?, &, =, and # because these are needed for the URL to work.
-It only encodes characters that are completely invalid in a URL.
+encodeURI should be used when encoding a complete URL (like https://example.com/search?q=hello world).
+It intentionally leaves structural characters like ?, =, &, and / untouched, only encoding spaces and characters that are completely invalid in a URL.

 Rule of thumb: if you are encoding a value that will go inside a query string parameter, use encodeURIComponent.
 If you are encoding an entire URL, use encodeURI.